a-w-m/Upful/src/markdown/products/accessories/compact-messenger-purse/index.md

 featured: false
 productOptions: []
 ---
-A compact leather purse perfect for your daily runnings.
+A vintage leather purse perfect for your daily runnings.